 Martin Bormann was one of the few men with Hitler in the Führerbunke and remained with him during his final days.
 After Hitler’s death, Bormann became the party minister of the Nazi Party.
-Following which, he disappeared for quite a while and was not to be found for several years.
+Following this, he disappeared for quite a while, remaining M.I.A for several years.
 However, reports came in that he was hiding in South America but they were unfounded.

 Skeletal remains were later found in West Berlin, one of these remains was identified as Martin Bormann.
-He is said to have died by cyanide poisoning.
+His alleged cause of death being cyanide poisoning.
 Bormann was indicted for his crimes and tried in absentia by the International Military Tribunal.
 He was charged and found guilty of war crimes and crimes against humanity.

-2) Hermann Wilhelm Göring- One of the most powerful men in Nazi Germany
+2) Hermann Wilhelm Göring- One of the most powerful men in Hitler’s Inner Circle